-Learn how our Grid method can support students wellbeing and productivity.
+Learn how the Grid helps students in their wellbeing and productivity and could aid you in keeping healthy and productive.
 This Case Study was contributed to us by our very own intern Delia Balauca.

 Who are you?

 I’m a second-year university student doing Media & Communications at Goldsmiths.
 I juggle my assignments, being an intern and 3-4 other activities such as running a student society and various events or workshops for my department.
 I also have a cat and some fish!

 Doing all of these activities remotely poses a challenge since I need to be highly organized – double booking is my sworn enemy, along with forgetting to show up in the first place!
 Things can get muddled very fast if I don’t take care of my schedule.

 Another extreme I sometimes fall into is booking too many things during the same week – with everything being online, it seems easy to go to class, lead a study session, meet with my tutors, brainstorm work ideas, attend another 2 workshops… I’m terrible at scheduling breaks which are so vital.

 Since discovering the Grid method I’ve started to have a better balance between me-time and work-time.

 I struggle with impostor syndrome quite often, and my Grid gives me a clear and easy picture of:

 Taking breaks is also easier with the Grid; I feel less guilt when I take time off to watch Netflix or spend half the day making macarons.